Treefrog/Handbook/Performance/Utilization.md

 - If you aren’t billing a **minimum of 28 hours a week (on average)**, you aren't paying for yourself.
 32 billable hours is a reasonable expectation of a full-time professional.
 - If you aren’t making **$100/hour on average** during these hours, you aren’t paying for yourself.
 If you go over the allocated hours on your projects due to mis-scoping, you won’t.
 - As your salary increases, your hours billed per week should increase as well, through experience and efficiency.
 - If you are billing time into administration, or working on projects that don’t have a project listed in Frogweb, you aren’t adding billable time we can track.
 If it’s not in Frogweb, it doesn’t exist - so you are working on your own time.
-That’s stupid for everyone involved, don’t do it.
+That’s stupid for everyone involved; don’t do it.
 - If you are billing more than an hour a week into a catchall bucket like "Administration" or "Email", you are probably mis-allocating client time or being inefficient.

 ### Production Constraints

-We have a number of constraints on our persons within our control, including (but not only);
+We have a number of constraints on our persons within our control, including (but not only):

-1. The number of hours we do of billable work per week - Time we are around, day to day, and working (**Maximum Billable Time**), that doesn't get lost in chaos, inefficency, and poor time tracking (**Leakage**).
+1. The number of hours we do of billable work per week - Time we are around, day to day, and working (**Maximum Billable Time**), that doesn't get lost in chaos, inefficiency, and poor time tracking (**Leakage**).
-2. The ability to do the work in the Time Sold/Allocated (**Effective Hourly Rate**) - our personal efficiency and personal skills in getting things quoted correctly and completed on time.
+2. The ability to do the work in the Time Sold/Allocated (**Effective Hourly Rate**) - Our personal efficiency and personal skills in getting things quoted correctly and completed on time.
 (Or the ability to sell a client on your value, not raw throughput).
 3. The quality (**Client Success**) of the work (**Client Satisfaction Rate**) - A combination of our skill and focus.
 4. How well you Get Along with Others (**Culture Fit**).

-Some of these concept are only applicable to Production Frogs, while others are applicable to all Frogs.
+Some of these concepts are only applicable to Production Frogs, while others are applicable to all Frogs.
 What follows are the key concepts applicable only to Production Frogs.

-*Our baseline expectation is that production Frogs work a minimum of 40 hours a week, as stated in our Employee Manual and expressed otherwise.
+\* Our baseline expectation is that production Frogs work a minimum of 40 hours a week, as stated in our Employee Manual and expressed otherwise.
 This is higher than “most companies” - but we leave lots of room for other necessary obligations.
 In actual fact, we don’t care about the hours themselves - we care about “contribution” (which is your billable hours multiplied by your effective hourly rate).
 But how can we help you improve if you aren’t here and kicking ass?

 ### Maximum Billable Time

 It can be reasonably agreed upon that production team members will have ongoing expectations on them for “non-billable items".
 These activities will take a minimum of 2-2.5 hours a week and thus reduce the effective contribution of any given individual to 37.5 hours a week (unless you work up to the ESA acceptable standard of 44 hours a week).

-Here are reasonable expectations;
+Here are reasonable expectations:

 * Email checking (15-20 minutes a day, or 1-1.5 hours a week),
 * Daily huddles (15 minutes a day, or 1.25 Hours a week),
-* Frog-a-versary Celebrations (10 minutes X the number of people at Treefrog / 52 weeks / 5 days = 2 minutes a day),
+* Frog-a-versary celebrations (10 minutes X the number of people at Treefrog / 52 weeks / 5 days = 2 minutes a day),
-* Pod Training (ad-hoc, 1 Hour a week),
+* Pod training (ad-hoc, 1 hour a week),
-* Learn O’Clock (1 Hour a week),
+* Learn o’Clock (1 hour a week),
-* State of the Union (2 Hours a Quarter, or 10 Minutes a week)
+* State of the Union (2 hours a quarter, or 10 minutes a week)

 TOTAL = **2.5 Hours a week** "Unbillable Time".